Are you interested in joining the U.S. Air Force? Keep reading as we outline how to get into the Air Force Academy.

 The Air Force is looking for youth who are well-rounded, reliable, and dedicated individuals.
 The best way to demonstrate these qualities is by participating in extracurricular activities and sports.
 Consider participating in extracurricular activities that demonstrate commitment and leadership skills, such as joining the debate teams or serving on your school’s student government.

 Your participation in sports is super important in this case, as you will have to pass fitness tests to get accepted into the Academy.
 Athletics will keep you in shape and also show the admissions committee that you are in good physical health.
-This is also a great activity to get involved in to demonstrate teamwork and leadership skills on your application.
+This is also a great activity to get involved in to demonstrate teamwork and leadership skills in your application.

 You will need to send your SAT or ACT scores to the Academy as part of your application.
 Neither of these tests are easy, so take your preparation seriously.
 The Academy accepts both SAT and ACT scores, so it’s up to you to decide which test you want to take.